Filip Krastev

-Filip Yavorov Krastev (Филип Яворов Кръстев; born 15 October 2001) is a Bulgarian professional footballer who plays as a midfielder for Bulgarian First League club Levski Sofia on loan from Lommel.
+Filip Yavorov Krastev (Филип Яворов Кръстев; born 15 October 2001) is a Bulgarian professional footballer who plays as a left winger or attacking midfielder for EFL Championship club Oxford United, on loan from Challenger Pro League club Lommel, and the Bulgaria national team.

-Career
+Club career

+Slavia Sofia

 Krastev joined Slavia Sofia's youth academy in 2010.
 He made his first team debut at the age of 16 years and 210 days in a 3–0 home loss against Lokomotiv Plovdiv on 13 May 2018, coming on as a substitute for Galin Ivanov.
 Krastev scored his first senior goal on 24 February 2020, netting the second for Slavia during their 3–1 victory against Dunav Ruse.
 A week later, he provided an assist to Ivaylo Dimitrov in a 2–1 away win over Levski Sofia.

+Lommel

-On 18 June 2020, Slavia announced that Krastev would sign for Premier League club Manchester City in the following week, however on 28 June 2020 Krastev was signed by Belgian First Division B team Lommel, part of the City Football Group, which immediately loaned him back to Slavia until the end of 2020.
+On 18 June 2020, Slavia announced that Krastev would sign for Premier League club Manchester City in the following week; however, on 28 June 2020, Krastev signed with Belgian First Division B team Lommel, part of the City Football Group, which immediately loaned him back to Slavia until the end of 2020.

+Loans

 On 28 January 2021, Krastev joined another City Football Group side, Troyes, on an 18-month loan deal.
 On 27 August 2021, his loan deal with Troyes was cut short to allow him to join Eredivisie side Cambuur on a season-long loan deal.

-On 27 January 2022, Krastev returned to Bulgaria to sign for Levski Sofia on a 6-month loan deal.
+On 27 January 2022, Krastev returned to Bulgaria to sign for Levski Sofia on a six-month loan.
 On 28 June 2022, his loan was extended for a further year.

+On 26 July 2023, Krastev joined Major League Soccer club Los Angeles FC on loan until 30 June 2024, with a permanent transfer option.
+He made his debut on 8 August in Leagues Cup match against Real Salt Lake, coming as a substitute in the 76th minute and scoring his debut goal in the 84th minute for the 4–0 win.

+In January 2024, his loan deal with LAFC was terminated early.
+He returned to Europe to sign a loan deal with PEC Zwolle on 26 January.
+He re-signed on loan with PEC Zwolle in July 2024.

+On 1 September 2025, Krastev joined EFL Championship club Oxford United on a season-long loan.

 International career

 In August 2020, he received his first call up to the senior side for the UEFA Nations League in September, earning his first cap on 6 September, in a 1–0 away loss against Wales after coming on as a late second-half substitute for Todor Nedelev.
+On 5 September 2024, he had a good first half performance in the 0:0 away draw with Belarus in a UEFA Nations League match, but was sent off after the break due to receiving a second yellow card.